fimbullinter/wotan/packages/wotan/README.md

 * `--fix [true|false|number]` automatically fixes all fixable failures in your code and writes the result back to disk.
 There are some precautions to prevent overlapping fixes from destroying you code.
 You should however commit your changes before using this feature.
 Given a number it will at most use the specified number of iterations for fixing before returning the result.
 * `-f --formatter <name>` the name or path of a formatter.
 This can either be a file name, the name of a node module contianing a formatter, or the name of a builtin formatter.
 Currently available builtin formatters are `json` and `stylish` (default).
 * `-m --module <name>` specifies one or more packages with DI modules to load before starting the actual linter.
 These modules can be used to override the default behavior.
 * `-p --project <name>` specifies the path to the `tsconfig.json` file to use.
 This option is used to find all files contained in your project.
 It also enables rules that require type information.
+This option can be used multiple times to specify multiple projects to lint.
 * `-r --references [true|false]` enables project references.
 Starting from the project specified with `-p --project` or the `tsconfig.json` in the current directory it will recursively follow all `"references"` and lint those projects.
 * `[...FILES]` specifies the files to lint.
 You can specify paths and glob patterns here.